 Fourth Session: $100.00

-Circle F Families who refer new campers or families that attend camp in 2015 summer season will receive a $200.00 credit.
-Circle F will also provide a $100 credit to the referred family.
-Credit will only be applied after referred camper has attended camp.
+Circle F families who refer new campers or families that attend camp in 2015 summer season will receive a $200.00 credit.
+Circle F will also provide a $100.00 credit to the referred family.
+Credit will only be applied after referred camper has attended their first camp session.

 Your camp tuition includes the following:

-• Air conditioned cabin that sleeps 10 campers and 2 counselors Each cabin has its own bathroom with a shower, toilet, and sink
+• Air-conditioned cabin that sleeps ten campers and two counselors.
+Each cabin has its own bathroom with a shower, toilet, and sink.

-• An all camp trip to an area waterpark for session 1,2, and 3
+• An all camp trip to an area waterpark for Sessions One, Two, and Three.

-Circle F takes an excursion to a major theme park in each session during the summer.
-Excursion fees include bus transportation, theme park ticket, and meals at the theme Park.
+Circle F takes an excursion to a major theme park during each session.
+Excursion fee includes bus transportation, theme park ticket, and meals at the theme park.

 Paintball is an additional $65.00 per week.
-Play three times a week for two hours a period.
+Play five days per a week (unless there is a special activity planned).

-Deposit of $750.00 per session per camper is required for registration.
-The $750 deposit is non-refundable in case of cancellation.
+Deposit and Refund Policy: A non-refundable deposit of $750.00 per session per camper is required at time of registration.
 All other camp fees and tuition paid is refundable before April 1st.
-After April 1st the entire amount is forfeited.
+After April 1st, the entire amount is forfeited.